Ssp24-1/Minitab-Aeroelastic-Analysis-for-GLA/README.md

-# Aeroelastic Study of Leading Edge Minitabs
+# Aeroelastic Study of Leading Edge Minitabs for Gust Load Alleviation

 This repository contains the results and summary of my master’s thesis on the aeroelastic behavior of flexible wings with leading-edge minitabs for gust load alleviation.
 Below is the structure of the repository and an example document referencing images.